Q-code-unique/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The first scripts creates an alias
+The first script creates an alias
+The second script prints hello user